-595 Literary Studies Across Cultures

-(4, max 12) Studies in Empire and Commonwealth literatures, post-colonialism, American hemispheric connections, African-American literary discourse, Asian-American writers, dialects and the folk, and other topics.

-605 The History of Rhetoric (4, max 12) Studies in European and American rhetoric and their contexts.

-606 Rhetoric and the Teaching of Writing (4, max 12) Studies in the rhetoric of written composition, critical theory and pedagogy, and other topics.

-610 Theory and Criticism (4, max 12) Studies in meaning and meaning-making, form, comparative theory, theories of history and culture, theory in the classroom, and other topics.

-620 Literature and Interdisciplinary Studies (4, max 12) Issues and theory of studying literature in relation to history, science, politics, psychology, religion, sociology, media, the visual arts, and other disciplines.

-630 Studies in Gender (4, max 12) History and ideology of gender studies, feminist theory, gay and lesbian discourse, and other studies in feminisms and masculinities in relation to literature.

-640 Individual Writers (4, max 12) Studies in major and minor, canonic and non-canonic writers.
+- 592 Contemporary British and American Literatures and Cultures (4, max 12) Studies in contemporary women and ethnic writers, "extra-literary" forms (journalism, autobiography), the theatre of the absurd, post-modern fabulations, and other modes and issues since World War II. - 595 Literary Studies Across Cultures (4, max 12) Studies in Empire and Commonwealth literatures, post-colonialism, American hemispheric connections, African-American literary discourse, Asian-American writers, dialects and the folk, and other topics. - 599 Special Topics (2-4, max 8) Thematic, theoretical, or experimental studies in British and American literatures and cultures.
+(Duplicates credit in former ENGL 699.) - 605 The History of Rhetoric (4, max 12) Studies in European and American rhetoric and their contexts. - 606 Rhetoric and the Teaching of Writing (4, max 12) Studies in the rhetoric of written composition, critical theory and pedagogy, and other topics. - 610 Theory and Criticism (4, max 12) Studies in meaning and meaning-making, form, comparative theory, theories of history and culture, theory in the classroom, and other topics. - 620 Literature and Interdisciplinary Studies (4, max 12) Issues and theory of studying literature in relation to history, science, politics, psychology, religion, sociology, media, the visual arts, and other disciplines. - 630 Studies in Gender (4, max 12) History and ideology of gender studies, feminist theory, gay and lesbian discourse, and other studies in feminisms and masculinities in relation to literature. - 640 Individual Writers (4, max 12) Studies in major and minor, canonic and non-canonic writers.

-650 Multicultural Literary Studies (4,

-max 12) Theories of race and ethnicity, cultural imperialism, discourse of power and class, literatures of the Americas, and other topics.

-660 Studies in Genre (4, max 12) History, transformation, and theory of genre; studies in epic, lyric, drama, comedy, tragedy, the novel, biography, essay, and other forms.

-678 Seminar in Film Theory and Genre Specificity (4) (Enroll in CTCS 678)

-679 Seminar in Genre and/or Narrative Theory (4) $(Enroll\ in\ CTCS\ 679)$

-695 Graduate Fiction Form and Theory (4, max 12) Seminar.
+- 650 Multicultural Literary Studies (4, max 12) Theories of race and ethnicity, cul- - max 12) Theories of race and ethnicity, cultural imperialism, discourse of power and class, literatures of the Americas, and other topics. - 660 Studies in Genre (4, max 12) History, transformation, and theory of genre; studies in epic, lyric, drama, comedy, tragedy, the novel, biography, essay, and other forms. - 678 Seminar in Film Theory and Genre Specificity (4) $(Enroll\ in\ CTCS\ 678)$ - 679 Seminar in Genre and/or Narrative Theory (4) (Enroll in CTCS 679) - 695 Graduate Fiction Form and Theory (4, max 12) Seminar.
 Studies in fiction form and function or critical theory.
-Open only to Creative Writing Ph.D. degree candidates.

-696 Graduate Poetry Writing Workshop (4, max 12) Intensive practicum in advanced

-(4, max 12) Intensive practicum in advanced level poetry writing, intended to develop high level creative compositional ability.
-Open only to Creative Writing Ph.D. degree candidates.

-697 Graduate Fiction Writing Workshop

-(4, max 12) Intensive practicum in advanced level fiction writing, intended to develop high level creative compositional ability.
-Open only to Creative Writing Ph.D. degree candidates.

-698 Graduate Poetry Form and Theory (4, max 12) Seminar.
+Open only to Creative Writing Ph.D. degree candidates. - 696 Graduate Poetry Writing Workshop (4, max 12) Intensive practicum in advanced level poetry writing, intended to develop high level creative compositional ability.
+Open only to Creative Writing Ph.D. degree candidates. - 697 Graduate Fiction Writing Workshop (4, max 12) Intensive practicum in advanced level fiction writing, intended to develop high level creative compositional ability.
+Open only to Creative Writing Ph.D. degree candidates. - 698 Graduate Poetry Form and Theory (4, max 12) Seminar.
 Studies in poetry form and function or critical theory.
-Open only to

-(4, max 12) Seminar.
-Studies in poetry form and function or critical theory.
-Open only to Creative Writing Ph.D. students.

-699 Special Topics (4) Thematic, theoretical, or experimental studies in British and American literatures and cultures.

-790 Research (1-12) Research leading to the doctorate.
+Open only to Creative Writing Ph.D. students. - 790 Research (1-12) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
-Graded CR/NC.

-794abcdz Doctoral Dissertation (2-2-2-2-0) Credit on acceptance of dissertation.
+Graded CR/NC. - 794abcdz Doctoral Dissertation (2-2-2-2-0) Credit on acceptance of dissertation.
 Graded IP/CR/NC.